Red Auerbach: Boston Celtics (1950–1966)

 On the day of the 1956 NBA draft, Auerbach acquired Bill Russell, a defensive rebounding center, via a draft-day trade with the rival St. Louis Hawks.
 Auerbach also selected forward Tom Heinsohn and guard K.C.
 Jones, two future Hall of Famers.
 Emphasizing team play rather than individual performances, and stressing that defense was more important than offense, Auerbach drilled his players to play tough defense and force opposing turnovers for easy fast-break points.
 Forward Tom “Satch” Sanders recalled, "defense and conditioning were the best parts of those teams".

 Anchored by Russell, the Celtics forced their opponents to take low-percentage shots from farther distances (there was no three-point arc at the time).
 This strategy allowed Auerbach's Celtics to take advantage on the fast break.
 Auerbach also emphasized the need for role players like Frank Ramsey and John Havlicek, who became two of the first legitimate sixth men in NBA history, a role later played by Don Nelson.
 Auerbach's recipe demoralized the opposition.
 From 1957 to 1966, the Celtics won nine of ten NBA championships.
 This included eight consecutive championships—the longest championship streak in North American sports—and six finals victories over the Los Angeles Lakers Hall of Famers Elgin Baylor and Jerry West.
 The Celtics' dominance during this time denied perennial scoring and rebounding champion Wilt Chamberlain a title during Auerbach's coaching reign.

 In 1964, Auerbach sent out the first African-American starting five in NBA history.
 The players were Bill Russell, Willie Naulls, Tom Sanders, Sam Jones, and K.C.
 Jones.
 For the 1966–67 NBA season, Auerbach appointed Bill Russell as the first African-American coach in NBA history.
 Auerbach also popularized smoking a victory cigar whenever he thought a game was already decided, a habit that became a popular tradition in the Boston area.
 Auerbach had a reputation as a fierce competitor.
-He often got into verbal altercations with officials and was frequented fined and ejected.
+He often got into verbal altercations with officials and was frequently fined and ejected.

 Bill Russell next to coach Auerbach after winning the 1966 NBA Finals.

 Thirteen players who played for Auerbach have been inducted into the Basketball Hall of Fame—Macauley, Ramsey, Cousy, Sharman, Heinsohn, Clyde Lovellette, Arnie Risen, Andy Phillip, John R. Thompson (as a coach), Russell, K.C.
 Jones, Havlicek, and Sam Jones.
 Sharman, Heinsohn, and Russell would become three of only five people to be inducted into the Hall of Fame as both players and coaches.